vaslabs/playingplaces/content/posts/implementation.md

  ssh username@gamepadhost cat /dev/input/event20 >/dev/input/event26
  ```

-If both are behind NAT the best course of action would be to create a netcat proxy that both machine can connect to (if there's interest I'll cover this in the future)
+If both are behind NAT the best course of action would be to create a netcat proxy that both machines can connect to (if there's interest I'll cover this in the future)

 ## Summary